Create an automation from scratch in ActiveCampaign

 To add a Wait action:

-4. After clicking “Wait until specific conditions are met,” you’ll be presented with the Conditions Editor, which allows you to specify the conditions your contacts must match.
+4. After you click “until specific conditions are met,” you’ll be presented with the conditions builder, which allows you to specify the conditions your contacts must match.

 Add “If/Else” conditions

-Now that we’ve given our contacts adequate time to interact with the message we’ve sent let’s split them up based on what they did and didn’t do and apply tags that we can use to begin other automations, create segments, and for analytics.
+Now that we’ve given our contacts adequate time to interact with the message we’ve sent, let’s split them up based on what they did and didn’t do.
+We will then apply tags that we can use to begin other automations, to create segments, and for analytics.

-2. You’ll be presented with a modal window asking, “How would you like to split this automation?” and you’ll be able to specify the conditions using the same interface we used to create the “Wait until…” conditions.
+3. You’ll be presented with a modal window asking, “Does contact match these conditons?” and you’ll be able to specify the conditions utilizing the same interface we used to create the wait “until specific conditions are met," step.

-I set my conditions to “Actions > Has clicked on a link” in “Welcome message” and provided the link in the split action builder.
-Click “OK” to save the conditions.
+I set my conditions to “Actions > Has clicked on a link” in “Welcome message” and provided the link in the condition builder.
+After you have created your condition, click “Save."

 Note that the “If/Else” action created a fork in your automation:

-Under the “Yes” path, which will be the path followed by contacts who did click your call to action link, let’s add an action to “Add tag."
+Under the “Yes” path, which will be the path followed by contacts who did click your call to action link, let’s add an action to “Add a tag."
+To do so, click the node (+) under the "Yes" path.

 The tag you apply can be wordy and descriptive or short and cryptic.
 We recommend using a consistent naming convention for your tags and making a note of them in a spreadsheet so you avoid a situation where you can’t recall what a tag means or why you are using it.

-5. Now we want to apply a tag if a user has opened the email (but didn’t click the call to action link).
+7. Now we want to apply a tag if a user has opened the email, but didn’t click the call to action link.
 Under the “No” path, add another “If/Else” action.
-Set the conditions to be “Action > Has opened” and then select the name you gave your email:
+Set the conditions to be “Actions > Has opened” and then select the name you gave your email:

-Add an action to “Add tag” and tag them as “Did not engage with welcome message” or something along those lines:
+Create a new “Add tag” action and tag them as “Did not engage with welcome message” or something along those lines:

 Now we have an automation that delivers a welcome email and/or opt-in incentive immediately after someone joins your list.
 Based on how our contacts interact with that email, we give them a tag.
 That tag can be used to begin other automations.
 For instance, you could create an automation that begins when the “Clicked CTA link in welcome email” tag is added.
 That automation could wait a certain amount of time, and then, if they haven’t purchased yet or proceeded further down your funnel, you could send them a reminder email that uses a different angle to motivate them.
 In this way, you can create automations that use data collected from other automations to create a follow-up that adapts to your contact's behavior.